NPS: National Pension Scheme Details

 At the age of 60 Yrs

-What is the Eligibility Criteria of the National Pension Scheme?
+What are Eligibility Criteria of NPS National Pension Scheme?

-• Age should be between 18 and 70 years at the time of joining.
+• The age of the applicant should be between 18 and 70 years at the time of application.

-• The applicant must comply with Know Your Customer (KYC) norms as specified in the application form.
+• The applicant must comply with KYC (Know Your Customer).

-• The individual should be legally qualified to execute a contract under the Indian Contract Act.
+• The applicant has to be of the legal capability to enter into a contract under the Indian Contract Act.

-• Overseas Citizens of India (OCI), Persons of Indian Origin (PIOs), and Hindu Undivided Families (HUFs) are not eligible to subscribe to NPS.
+• NPS subscriptions are inapplicable to Overseas Citizens of India (OCI), Persons of Indian Origin (PIOS), and Hindu Undivided Families (HUFS) (except for the Minors under NPS Vatsalya who are also NRI/OCI).

 How Many People Have Started Investing In NPSHow Many People Have Started Investing In NPS